 One of the first questions newly married couples should ask centers on their bank accounts.
-Should you keep separate accounts, or put everything into a joint account?
-Or, should you have a combination of joint and separate accounts?
+Should you keep separate accounts or put everything into a joint account?
+Alternatively, should you have a combination of joint and separate accounts?
 Whatever you decide, this is an important issue to tackle as you begin your married life.

 There are some good reasons to consider a combination of both joint and individual accounts.
-A joint account should be used for family expenses: the mortgage or rent, utilities, bills, groceries, and so on.
-Both of you can add funds to this account so you each have a share in paying to maintain your household.
-In addition, each of you should have an individual discretionary account for personal spending, or fun money.
-This can help simplify things when it comes to bills, yet also helps keep personal spending in-check without requiring you to compromise financial freedom.
+A joint account should be used for family expenses: mortgage or rent, utilities, bills, groceries, and so on.
+Both of you can add funds to this account so that you each have a share in paying to maintain your household.
+In addition, each of you should have an individual discretionary account for personal spending or fun money.
+This arrangement can help simplify things when it comes to bills, yet also helps keep personal spending in check without requiring you to compromise financial freedom.

 Not only is it important to decide how to allocate your money at the bank, but this is the time to get serious about creating a family budget.
-Your new spouse may be bringing assets or liabilities into the household.
-They may also have spending habits that are completely different from yours.
-If you're used to budgeting solo, added to the pieces of your financial puzzle will undoubtedly change the new budget.
+Your new spouse may be bringing assets or liabilities into the household, not to mention spending habits that might be completely different from yours.
+If you're used to budgeting solo, adding to the pieces of your financial puzzle will undoubtedly change the new budget.

 Take some time to sit down with your spouse and look at your combined cash flow.
 What debt payments will you both have?
 How do your incomes match up?
 How much can you save?
 Can you find ways to combine expenses, such as switching to the same wireless phone plan?
 Are there any expenses that can be eliminated altogether?
 Answering these questions together will help you develop the most realistic budget for your married life.

 Now that you’re married, you'll also need to make important decisions about insurance and estate planning.
-If both of you work and are covered by a health plan through an employer, it's important to take a look at which plan will be the most beneficial.
-For example, does one plan lower premiums or a wider choice of doctors?
-Does your spouse's plan cover pregnancy or preexisting conditions that your plan doesn't?
-Getting married is one of the life events that allow you to change your health insurance election without waiting for the open enrollment period, so use this time wisely.
+If both of you work and are covered by a health plan through an employer, take a look at which plan will be the most beneficial.
+For example, does one plan offer lower premiums or a wider choice of doctors?
+Does your spouse's plan cover pregnancy or have other benefits that your plan doesn't?
+Getting married is one of the life events that allows you to change your health insurance election without waiting for the open enrollment period, so use this time wisely.

 Don’t forget to take advantage of the many different retirement accounts that are available to help your tax situation.
 That includes an employer's 401(k) or a similar tax-advantaged plan, as well as traditional and Roth individual retirement accounts.
 With two incomes, it can be a great time to begin saving for retirement and save money on taxes at the same time.